BioSchemas/ml-markup-tutorial/docs/index.md

 Here, we consider the following dataset: [https://registry.dome-ml.org/review/dfyn1yvtz3#dataset](https://registry.dome-ml.org/review/dfyn1yvtz3#dataset).
 More details for this dataset can be found here in [this GitHub repository](https://github.com/RyanCook94/inphared).

-After browsing the [Bioschemas dataset profile](https://bioschemas.org/profiles/Dataset/1.0-RELEASE), we figure out that we **must** provide the required metatdata, and we **should** provide the recommended metadata.
-For brevity, we will ommit the optional metadata.
+After browsing the [Bioschemas dataset profile](https://bioschemas.org/profiles/Dataset/1.0-RELEASE), we figure out that we **must** provide the required metadata, and we **should** provide the recommended metadata.
+For brevity, we will omit the optional metadata.

 The **required metadata** fields are (`description`, `identifier`, `keywords`, `license`, `name`, `url`)